 The importance of this correlation deserve further explanation and investigation.
 First, the reconstructed initial conditions, given by ELUCID \citep{2014ApJ...794...94W,2016ApJ...831..164W}, use only galaxy positions without their spins, so the correlation demonstrates that the spins of cosmic structures, even traced by baryons, indeed contain additional cosmological information beside galaxy/halo locations.
 Second, the correlation is found in Lagrangian space, where Fourier modes are still linear and directly related to cosmological constraints.
 Third, this observational attempt involves both known and unknown physical processes and systematic errors.
-Regarding to the last point, the errors include those in the reconstructed initial conditions, in the Lagrangian space remapping \citep{2022prep...00..000L}, and in the complicated observations of galaxy spins, etc. While these techniques are keep being improved, the underlying gravitational and baryonic processes are yet to be studied separately.
+Regarding to the last point, the errors include those in the reconstructed initial conditions, in the Lagrangian space remapping (S. Li et al. 2022, in preparation), and in the complicated observations of galaxy spins, etc. While these techniques continue to be improved, the underlying gravitational and baryonic processes are yet to be studied separately.
 In particular, it is still unclear whether and how baryonic components trace the DM across the cosmic evolution and galaxy formation.
-The baryonic effects include gas cooling, star and galaxy formation, supernova and black hole feedbacks, which are highly nonlinear and their effects on baryonic angular momenta cannot be modeled by cosmological perturbation theories.
-In this work, we use the state-of-the-art magneto-hydrodynamical (MHD) simulations IllustrisTNG \citep{2018MNRAS.480.5113M,2018MNRAS.475..624N, 2019MNRAS.490.3234N,2018MNRAS.475..648P,2019MNRAS.490.3196P,2018MNRAS.475..676S,2019ComAC...6....2N} to study these baryonic effects on the angular momentum generation, and quantify how these primordial spin modes can be traced by the baryonic matter at low redshifts.
+The baryonic effects include gas cooling, star and galaxy formation, and supernova and black hole feedbacks, which are highly nonlinear and their effects on baryonic angular momenta cannot be modeled by cosmological perturbation theories.
+In this work, we use the state-of-the-art magnetohydrodynamical (MHD) simulations IllustrisTNG \citep{2018MNRAS.480.5113M,2018MNRAS.475..624N, 2019MNRAS.490.3234N,2018MNRAS.475..648P,2019MNRAS.490.3196P,2018MNRAS.475..676S,2019ComAC...6....2N} to study these baryonic effects on the angular momentum generation, and quantify how these primordial spin modes can be traced by the baryonic matter at low redshifts.

-In the rest of this letter, Sec.\ref{sec.meth} describes the simulation and basic analyses.
+In the rest of this article, Sec.\ref{sec.meth} describes the simulation and basic analyses.
 Sec.\ref{sec.resu} shows the spin conservation and reconstruction results for DM and baryonic components.
-Conclusion and discussion are presented in Sec.\ref{sec.conclu}.
+The conclusion and discussion are presented in Sec.\ref{sec.conclu}.

-\section{methodology and basic analyses}
+\section{Methodology and Basic Analyses}